 Mustard is usually yellow because it is mixed with finely ground turmeric (curcuma).
 Turmeric is a bright, deep yellow with a very warm hue, and mustard seeds have a pale, grey-yellow color when ground and made into a paste.

 The turmeric started out as a way to make mustard better looking.
-Now it’s the standard in mustard making, and there are very few mustard companies that do not use turmeric.
+Now it’s the standard in the mustard making, and there are very few mustard companies that do not use turmeric.

 Why mustard changed its color